Mission Zero: Measuring Our Progress

 - 2000 – Installed a 17kW photovoltaic array at our Interface factory in LaGrange, Georgia.

 Addressing our greenhouse gas emissions is a key component of our Mission Zero® commitment.
 We are striving to become a carbon neutral company by measuring, reducing and offsetting our carbon emissions.
-In addition, we implemented employee programs to help address their emissions and we sell carbon neutral products through our Cool Carpet™ program, one of the first in the world.
+In addition, we implemented employee programs to help address their emissions, and all products sold globally are carbon neutral products through our Carbon Neutral Floors™ program.
+We are proud to say we are the first global manufacturer in our industry to do so.

 [Net GHG emissions are gross emissions less the carbon benefits of market-based renewable energy instruments such as Directed Biogas and Green Gas Certificates for thermal energy, Renewable Energy Credits (RECs) for electricity in North America and Asia and Guarantee of Origin (GOs) in Europe.]